 Most of the food is sourced from the family's own farm, and by Vassilis foraging for mushrooms, wild greens, herbs and other goodies.
 When he's not doing that he's making his own wine and raki.
 We definitely have to go back one day and join one of his Foraging Walking Tours!

 Eventually we had to drag ourselves away and find our rooms for the night.
 'You're staying in The Rabbit House.'
 Tim told us.
 We admit we were a bit dubious about what we might have let ourselves in for, but we needn't have worried.
-It was wonderful (and you can find it on Airbnb).
+It was wonderful.

 The rabbits had been kicked out and the old stone building now made for lovely self-catering accommodation.
 Wooden stairs led up to the bedroom, while downstairs was a kitchen area, a lounging area with a sofa, an old stove, a travel trunk and other artsy decorations.
 If you didn't know it you'd soon guess that the owners were artists, as their paintings, mosaics, sculptures, carvings and other creations are everywhere.